davidjaguilar104/code-quiz/pseudocode.md

 4. Add a function to remove question, present a new one, and deduct 10 seconds from the time when answered incorrect
 - added remove() to questionOneEl
-- need to deduct time
+- deducted time by setting timeLeft -= 30;
-- want to be able to access the countdown function from everywhere